U.S. DEPARTMENT OF STATE

 - Alumni who are U.S. citizens may not submit proposals, but U.S. citizen alumni may participate as team members in a project.

-- Alumni teams may be comprised of alumni from different exchange programs and different countries, but at least one of the team leaders must reside in the Dominican Republic.
+- Alumni teams may be composed of alumni from different exchange programs and different countries, but at least one of the team leaders must reside in the Dominican Republic.

-- Proposals must address women in peace, security, and governance.
-Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
+- Proposals must address the priority areas listed above.
+Proposals that do not address the priorities as outlined in the program objectives will be deemed ineligible.

-- All project activities must take place outside of the United States and its territories.
+- All project activities must take place in the Dominican Republic.

 Allowable Activities and Costs

-All project activities and initiatives must take place outside of the United States.
-AEIF 2020 can support the following costs and activities:
+All project activities and initiatives must take place in the Dominican Republic.
+AEIF 2022 can support the following costs and activities:

 Ineligible Activities and Unallowable Costs